airbytehq/airbyte/docs/deployment/deploying-airbyte/on-aws-ec2.md

 ssh -i $SSH_KEY -L 8000:localhost:8000 -L 8001:localhost:8001 -N -f ec2-user@$INSTANCE_IP
 ```

-* Just visit [http://localhost:8000](http://localhost:8000) in your browser to start moving some data!
+* Just visit [http://localhost:8000](http://localhost:8000) in your browser and start moving some data!

 ## Troubleshooting

 If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
 Our community will help!